cemac/LIFD_DesignOptimisation/README.md

 **Running locally**

 If you're already familiar with Git, Anaconda and virtual environments, the environment you need to create is found in [DO.yml](https://github.com/cemac/LIFD_DesignOptimisation/blob/main/DO.yml) and the code below will install, activate and launch the notebook.
-The .yml file has been tested on the latest Linux, macOS and Windows operating systems.
+The .yml file has been tested on the latest version of Ubuntu Linux.
+Windows and macOS are not officially supported, although Windows users can alternatively use the Windows Subsystem for Linux.

 ```bash
 git clone git@github.com:cemac/LIFD_DesignOptimisation.git